AdityaBavadekar/PinLog/README.md

 # Download
 You can download a aar or .zip rom this repositor's releases page.

-Or you clone the whole repository with
+Or you can clone the whole repository with
 ```bash
 git clone https://github.com/AdityaBavadekar/PinLog
 ```